VictoKu1/babylonpiles/README.md

 - 🔄 **Auto-updates**: Sync content from trusted sources or repositories
 - 👥 **Multi-user**: Share your knowledge base with family, teams, classrooms, or communities
 - 🕹️ **Open & extensible**: Build plugins for new content categories or automate your own data fetchers
+- 🖱️ **Drag-and-drop file management**: Move files and folders in the web UI with native drag-and-drop
+- 📁 **Parent folder navigation**: Move files up a level using the '..' entry in every folder
+- 🗂️ **Kiwix-Serve integration**: Serve and browse .ZIM files (offline Wikipedia, etc.) over your network

 ---